Freddy03h/render-presentation/README.md

-# A presentation of CSS Flexbox
+# A presentation of what append after the render tree

-Presentation of properties, browsers compatibilities and use cases
+Presentation of the layout/paint/composite part of a browser render engine

 ## Installation